SchizoDuckie/DuckieTV/README.md

 How can I get it?
 =================

-DuckieTV can be installed as either a standalone application or as a Chrome Extension, and you can try the basic features in the online version.
+DuckieTV can be installed as either a standalone application on Windows, Mac, Linux or Android, or installed as a Google Chrome Browser Extension, and you can try the basic features in an online version.

 Install DuckieTV Standalone
 -------------------------------------------
-As of v0.81, DuckieTV is available as a standalone build (no Chrome required) Get the latest release here:
+As of v0.81, DuckieTV is available as a standalone build.
+Get the latest release here:

 https://github.com/SchizoDuckie/DuckieTV/releases/